Heritage & History

-Based in Jamaica and operating in all the British West Indies islands, the British & Colonial Merchants Company Limited has been importing and exporting goods and products from both sides of the Atlantic, from the British Isles to the tropical shores of the Caribbean islands.
+Based in Jamaica and operating in all the British West Indies islands, British & Colonial Merchants Company has been importing and exporting goods and products from both sides of the Atlantic, from the British Isles to the tropical shores of the Caribbean islands.

-The British and Colonial Merchants Company is mainly operating in the Rum, Sugar and Cocoa industries as well other commodities.
+British and Colonial Merchants Company is mainly operating in the Rum, Sugar and Cocoa industries as well other commodities.
 Our company business scopes from managing historic sugar estates and exporting typical west indian goods, to importing products for the Caribbean markets, either for large retailers and supermarkets as well for brokers and individuals.

 Reassuringly Traditional, Refreshingly Modern.

 British & Colonial Merchants Company is a ninth generation, family-owned business with a long history of careful stewardship and responsible management.
 From the early days of the 1655' English conquest of Jamaica, and later its expansion in other islands of the West Indies, our business has remained focused on delivering our customers with quality products and services to the highest standards of professional integrity.

 The Heritage & Conservation Department preserves a wealth of corporate historical documents, spanning from correspondence between the proprietors and our clients, as well the day-to-day management of the estates and the sugar, rum and cocoa export trade, from 1655 to present day.
 Most of the documents could be accessed upon request, by appointment only.

 With deep rooted values of stewardship and excellence, the firm has been driven forward and it is our express wish to carry on for the next centuries to come.

 British & Colonial Merchants Company' logo represents Britannia establishing the Pax Britannica throughout the Empire through trade and commercial exchanges.